benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Global scope normalization rules

 - MUST be applied to all APIs endpoint as defined (or not) default rules.
-- SHOULD be overwritten by local normalization rules.
+- SHOULD be overridable by local normalization rules.

 ## Local scope normalization rules